 If code 3100 pops up without any other codes and without limp mode or reduced power mode then try clearing codes.
 It’s rare for this code to pop up by itself.
 However, if it does happen, simply clear the code and pay attention to see if it comes back with any additional codes or issues.

 N54 30CF (12495) Fault Code

 The most common cause of 30CF codes is that the N54 waste-gate connection is physically unplugged.
 Check the DME wiring, especially if running a piggyback tune.
-It is possible the wires disconnected or became lose.
+It is possible the wires disconnected or became loose.
 If no connections appear loose then it is possible the piggyback tune board is not working properly.